Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 There are two main ways to use Google Trends to identify niches: first, you can enter phrases into the tool and see how popular they are (and how popular they’ve been over time).

-A ‘related topics’ list underneath the main Google Trends graph helps you identify phrases and products that you might not have considered initially.
+A ‘related topics’ list underneath the main Google Trends graph helps you identify phrases and products that you might not have considered concentrating on initially.

 The key thing to watch out for when using Google Trends is not to be sucked into starting a dropshipping business on the basis of a product search that’s trending right now, but might not realistically do so in future.